 Take the registration for your previous vehicle and the Bill of Sale for your replacement vehicle to the Department of Motor Vehicles and register your replacement vehicle.
 You will not need to pay taxes on the replacement vehicle until the registration on your previous one expires.

-After you have registered your vehicle in your new state of legal residence, you can mail (or bring) your South Carolina plate and registration, plus proof of registration in your new state of residence to the Auditor's office and receive a refund on the unused months.
+After you have registered your vehicle in your new state of legal residence, you can turn your license plate in virtually, plus provide proof of registration in your new state of residence to the Auditor's office, firstname.lastname@example.org, and receive a refund on the unused months.

 The Auditor's office does not maintain address changes for motor vehicles.
 You need to be sure to notify the DMV, as it is their records that we use to determine which taxing district you are in and where to mail your tax bill.
 The wrong address on their records could result in your paying too much tax and in not receiving your license plate renewal sticker on time.
 If you own a boat/motor, you must also notify the S.C.
 Department of Natural Resources that your address has changed.